Ramsey Numbers through the Lenses of Polynomial Ideals and Nullstellens\"atze: Introduction

-In recent years, Pak and collaborators \cite{PakComplexityEnumCombinatorics,Ikenmeyer+Pak,PakCombinatorialInterpretation} have proposed another way to measure complexity is by looking at counting sequences.
-We propose that their point of view could be another way to assert hardness of $R(r,s)$ by counting of Ramsey graphs: \emph{Ramsey $(r,s)$-graphs}, are graphs with no red clique of size $r$, and no independent set of size $s$.
+In recent years, Pak and collaborators \cite{PakComplexityEnumCombinatorics,Ikenmeyer+Pak,PakCombinatorialInterpretation} have proposed that another way to measure computational complexity is by looking at counting sequences.
+Here we propose that their point of view could be another way to assert hardness of $R(r,s)$ by counting of Ramsey graphs: \emph{Ramsey $(r,s)$-graphs}, are graphs with no clique of size $r$, and no independent set of size $s$.
 Clearly, the number of vertices of a Ramsey $(r,s)$-graph is less than the Ramsey number $R(r,s)$.
 We are interested in the number of Ramsey graphs on $n$ vertices denoted by $RG(n,r,s)$.
 What is the complexity of counting the sequence of numbers $\{RG(n,r,s)\}_{n=1}^\infty$?
 From Ramsey's theorem this sequence consists of $R(r,s)-1$ positive numbers and then an infinite tail of zeroes.
-We give some examples of $RG(n,r,s)$ in the columns of the table below, which are computed using the \#SAT solver {\scshape relsat} \cite{Relsat}, following the work of successful computations in Ramsey theory using SAT solvers in, for example, \cite{SchurFive} and \cite{WJW_Rado_ISSAC} (see also the database at \cite{McKayRamseyGraphs}).
-The hardness of $R(r,s)$ can then be rephrased as the question of whether the counting function $RG(n,r,s)$ is in $\#P$.
+We give some examples of $RG(n,r,s)$ in Table \ref{TableRG}, which are computed using the \#SAT solver {\scshape relsat} \cite{Relsat}, following the work of successful computations in Ramsey theory using SAT solvers in, for example, \cite{SchurFive} and \cite{WJW_Rado_ISSAC} (see also the database at \cite{McKayRamseyGraphs}).
+Thus, the hardness of $R(r,s)$ can then be rephrased as the following question: 12pt {\bf QUESTION:} Is the counting function $RG(n,r,s)$ in $\#P$?

+Most of the results of this paper are indeed motivated by understanding and counting the Ramsey graphs as the solutions of a system of polynomial equations.